rhyslwells/Data-Archive/content/standardised/Views.md

 tags:
   - database
 ---
-Views are virtual tables defined by SQL [[queries]] that ==simplify complex data representation.== They can remove unnecessary columns, aggregate results, partition data, and secure sensitive information.
+Views are virtual tables defined by SQL [[Querying|Query]] that ==simplify complex data representation.== They can remove unnecessary columns, aggregate results, partition data, and secure sensitive information.

 In [[DE_Tools]] see: